-Drinking the right kind of water could have a significant benefit for your health.
+Drinking alkaline of water could have significant benefits for your health.
 There are over

 40 studies on the benefits of alkaline water that show there are benefits that you don’t get with plain water.
 Alkaline water has been shown to positively affect many different parts of your body at the same time.
 For example: When you drink alkaline water for weight loss, you’re also detoxing.
 While both of those things are happening, your rate of bone loss decreases, as does your blood pressure.
-All this happens as beneficial probiotics flourish in your gut, which is why in clinical testing, 88% of people with mild digestive upset found gradual relief from just drinking alkaline water!
+All this happens as beneficial probiotics flourish in your gut.
+In fact, 88% of people with mild digestive upset in a Japanese clinical study found relief from just drinking alkaline water!

 Weight lost: 12 pounds in two months

 A study called The effect of daily consumption of 2 liters of electrolyzed water for 2 months on body composition and several physiological parameters in four obese subjects on obese, middle aged people showed the benefits of alkaline water for weight loss.
-Patients in the study lost 12 pound in two months, just by drinking alkaline water!
-There was no will power or diet changes involved, they just lost the weight.
-There’s several reasons alkaline water could spur weight loss: Better hydration may increase your metabolic rate, so you burn calories faster.
-Alkaline water supports beneficial probiotic microflora in the gut, and those beneficial bacteria break food down into the form needed by your body to produce energy.
+Patients in the study lost 12 pounds in two months, just by drinking alkaline water!
+There was no will power or diet changes involved.
+They just lost the weight.
+There’s several reasons alkaline water could spur weight loss: Better hydration may increase your metabolic rate so you burn calories faster.
+Alkaline water supports beneficial probiotic microflora in the gut.
+Those beneficial bacteria break food down into the form needed by your body to produce energy.
 If you have weak probiotic microflora, then harmful anaerobes will turn your digested food into the form that your body stores as fat

 Hydration: 17% Better than regular water

-Multiple studies done at Montana State University have shown that one of the benefits of alkaline water for both athletes and everyone else is that it hydrates faster and more thoroughly than plain water.
-The studies found that alkaline water re-hydrated athletes faster than regular water, and that it hydrated them more thoroughly than plain water.
+Multiple studies have done at Montana State University on alkaline water hydration.
+Those studies have shown that one of the benefits of alkaline water is that it hydrates faster and more thoroughly than plain water.
+Researchers found that alkaline water re-hydrated athletes faster than and more thoroughly regular water.
 The Centers for Disease Control have found that about 3 out of 4 Americans suffer from chronic dehydration.
 Chronic dehydration can lead to many health problems such as constipation and migraine headaches.
 So chances are, getting hydrated with alkaline water will make a difference in your health that you can feel.

 Liver health: Hangover help and protection from oxidative damage

 Alkaline water has been shown to have the potential to help you detox from a hangover.
-It works by breaking down hydrogen peroxide, a harmful oxidant, into water and oxygen.
+It works by breaking down hydrogen peroxide into water and oxygen.
 Hydrogen peroxide is a metabolic byproduct of alcohol metabolism that kills liver cells.
 By breaking it down, alkaline water helps protect the liver.
-At the same time, it helps rehydrate the body, and dehydration is a major part of what causes the morning after headache that comes with a hangover
+At the same time, it helps rehydrate the body.
+That helps with hangovers because dehydration is a major part of what causes the morning after headache that comes with a hangover.

 Digestive health: 88% of people with mild digestive upset found relief